 92.2% of Mexicans will have access to the best communication technology available worldwide.

-The Project will be in different phases:
+The network will be deployed in different phases:

 How is the rent for external operators going to work?